-Join Brian Bradley for an in-depth discussion in this video Color management in Maya, part of Up and Running with mental ray in Maya.
+Join Brian Bradley for an in-depth discussion in this video Color management in Maya, part of Learning mental ray in Maya.

 - Given that the handling of both incoming and outgoing gamma options has, in recent years, been greatly simplified in Maya, by virtue of the Color Management Systems that have been introduced and due to the fact that those Color Management settings are saved within Maya's scene files, you shouldn't run into any gamma related discrepancies with the scene files for this course.
 Given the possibility, however, depending on how we have our copy of Maya setup, that we may run into a number of problems whilst creating scene files of our own, particularly so if we don't typically make use of Maya's Color Management System.